Mistborn: Hemalurgic Constructs

 of dead creatures, memorizing and replicating the physical traits perfectly.
 The First Generation of kandra were converted by the Lord Ruler from pre-Ascension Terris Worldbringers, the sect of spiritual leaders and Feruchemists.
 All kandra created after the First Generation are made from Mistwraiths, with a select amount being created every hundred years.
 Mistwraiths, named the Unbirthed by Kandra, are mindless scavengers with the ability to add the bones of creatures they consume to their own forms.
 Despite this, mistwraiths are relatively harmless.

 Koloss are violent creatures that kill with superhuman strength and are created using Hemalurgy.
 They grow to a maximum height of about 13 feet, at which point their hearts cannot support their bulk and they die.
 They only have two emotional states: boredom and rage.

 Inquisitors are creatures of Ruin; their powers are gained through Hemalurgy.
 An Inquisitor is created when several Hemalurgic spikes are pounded through a Feruchemist or an Allomancer into the body of a human, usually an Allomancer or an existing Inquisitor.
-Most Inquisitors are mistings with the power of allomancy called a "seeker", meaning that they can burn a metal to see if there are other Allomancers nearby.
+Most Inquisitors are mistings of the "seeker" variety, meaning that they can burn a metal to see if there are other Allomancers nearby.

-Post-Catacendre Scadrial
+Post–Catacendre Scadrial

 The term "Twinborn" was not introduced until the fourth book.
 A Twinborn is a person with one Allomantic power and one Feruchemical power.
 There is no relation between the Allomantic and Feruchemical metals of a Twinborn and most of them have different ones.
 A Twinborn having the same Allomantic and Feruchemical affinities significantly enhances both, even if the abilities themselves are unrelated.
 It also allows Compounding, where an allomancer burns a metalmind which provides significantly more feruchemical effect than the charge of the metalmind.

 The Church of the Survivor worships Kelsier, who served as its first martyr.
 Vin, the Heir to The Survivor and Kelsier's 'disciple', was also worshiped.
 Kelsier created the Church as the means of spreading hope for freedom and equality among the Skaa, so they would finally rebel.
 There are a number of other religions in the series, most of which are studied for historical and philosophical purposes only.

+The series focuses on the Elendel Basin.
+A lush land created by Harmony, ascended Sazed with the powers of both Preservation and Ruin.
+It is bountiful, requiring little effort to grow food.
+And includes many cities, the Inner Cities and the Outer Cities.

+The planet has progressed to the rail era, with a train network extending from Elendel.

 Magic

-In the world where "Mistborn" takes place, Scadrial, magic is depicted as a supernatural force harnessed by three distinct disciplines: Allomancy, Feruchemy, and Hemalurgy.
-All three magic systems are based on metals, which are used by the invested individual to grant them specific abilities.
+In Scadrial, the world where Mistborn takes place, magic is depicted as a supernatural force harnessed by three distinct disciplines: Allomancy, Feruchemy, and Hemalurgy.
+All three magic systems are based on metals, which are used by the Invested individual to grant them specific abilities.
 Their power originates in the Shards, Preservation and Ruin, the two god-like beings that are present in the Mistborn world.
 This power later fuses to become Harmony.